risk-first/website/estimating/Interference-Checklist.md

 Here is an example "Interference Checklist", which you can use to estimate the risk on your stories / tasks.
 It's meant to be used as a starting point - feel free to adapt this to the specifics of your own projects and environments.

+## Some Simple Instructions

+1. Next time you are asked to estimate a piece of work, run through the checklist.
+2. Assign a "point value" of your own to any important items.
+You can use numbers, S-M-L, whatever.
+3. Total up the points.
+For a _low score_ you should feel fairly happy about hitting a given end-date for a piece of work.
+For a high score, you should have low confidence in your estimate.
+4. Consider breaking up risky work into smaller units to isolate the risks individually.
+5. Consider removing unnecessary risk from the project.
+6. After, or during a piece of work, add any new risks you discover to the checklist to remind you about them next time.

 Download this in [PDF](Interference-Checklist.pdf) or [Numbers](Interference-Checklist.numbers) format.